Jyothi181/Logic-Gates-using-LTspice/README.md

 Tool : LTspice
 Technology : C5N technology

-Report PDF: Documentation of the design and analysis results.
-EC5030_DesignProject_2020e050.pdf: Detailed report on the control system designs.
-LTspice Simulation Files: .asc files for LTspice simulations of each controller. p_controller.asc: LTspice simulation file for the P controller.

 # CIRCUIT DETAILS

 The output of AND gate produces 1 if and only if all the input states are 1 else it produces 0.
 The logic symbol and truth table of 2-input AND gate is shown below.